 - Was the quantity of PCP involved greater than is used for personal use

 - Multiple cell phones

-- Sales records (commonly called “pay and owes”)
+- Receipts, sales records, or other documentation suggesting sales (commonly called “pay and owes”)

 - Quantity of PCP or precursor chemicals found in a car